 - Extra biscoff spread

 - Melt the biscoff spread in the microwave for 10 seconds.
 This will help it mix through the oats and milk easier.
-Note: this is optional but recommended, as the Biscoff spread is quite sticky and harder to work with when it is fresh out the jar!1 tbsp biscoff spread
+Note: this is optional but recommended, as the Biscoff spread is quite sticky and harder to work with when it is fresh out the jar!1 tablespoon biscoff spread

 - Pour the melted Biscoff spread and almond milk into the container and then mix it all together until well combined.
 Try to make sure there aren’t clumps of chia seeds throughout the mixture.
 Place a lid on the container and refrigerate overnight, or for at least 2 hours.1 cup almond milk